Researchers from the University of Cambridge are crowd-sourcing data to study the genetics of mathematical ability

 If you have it, add your 23andMe data

 If you already have data from 23andMe (a genetic testing company) you can add it to your profile for researchers to use.
-If you don't, then you can still participate by purchasing a test from Heterogeneous, or earning a free test from participation in research studies.
+If you don't, then you can still participate by purchasing a test from Heterogeneous, earning a free test from participation in research studies.
 You can also choose not to upload your data, and participate by filling out available surveys.

 Thank you for supporting our research projects!
 We will update you on the results of any studies you participate in as they progress.

 Heterogeneous Limited respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you visit our, and tell you about your privacy rights and how the law protects you.

 This privacy notice aims to give you information on how Heterogeneous Limited collects and processes your personal data through your use of our website.
 Our website is not intended for children and we do not knowingly collect data relating to children.
 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 Heterogeneous Limited is the controller and responsible for your personal data (collectively referred to as “Heterogeneous”, "we", "us" or "our" in this privacy notice).
 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy manager using the details set out below.